Docs › Examples › Basics

 mapshaper input.geojson -o input.shp

-The output format is inferred from the file extension.
-Use format= to force it (e.g. -o format=topojson out.json).
+Use format= to force a format (e.g. -o format=topojson out.json).
 When writing a Shapefile, Mapshaper produces .shp, .shx, .dbf, and .prj.
 If no output filename is given, the output file takes the name of the targeted layer.

 Quantized TopoJSON